CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Backup-and-Restore-NetQ.md

 4. In the directory you copied the `vm-backuprestore.sh` script, run:

 {{%notice note%}}
-The `vm-backuprestore.sh` script is impactful and stops NetQ pods during operation.
+The `vm-backuprestore.sh` script stops NetQ pods during operation.
 Run the script with the `--start-pods` option to restart them after the backup completes.
 {{%/notice%}}

 ```